 PUD Prairie is made up of two separate nine hole courses, Orange and Blue, which are available to the public during daylight, non-business hours.
 The courses feature the unique South Sound Prairie Ecosystem and creative incorporation of utlity-themed equipment.

-If the date of the month is odd, the course plays in the Orange configuration.
-If the date is even, the course plays in the Blue configuration.
+If the day of the month is odd, the course plays in the Orange configuration.
+If the day is even, the course plays in the Blue configuration.
 See tee signs and course details below.
 Use UDisc for layouts.

 Shelton Springs Disc Golf Course, located just 3 miles away is one of the highest rated courses in Washington.
 Cushman Cruise at Lake Cushman has seen similar excitement surrounding it as well.
 This has generated a lot of interest in the growing sport of disc golf in our community.
 Each year, hundreds of visitors come to Mason County to play these courses, which helps support economic development in our area.
 PUD employees have volunteered their time to design and maintain the PUD Prairie course to help grow the sport and support healthy, outdoor activity for our neighbors and co-workers.

-The Orange layout (playable on odd dates of the month) is a PAR-friendly course where you can utilize a variety of throws with minimal risk.
+The Orange layout (playable on odd days of the month) is a PAR-friendly course where you can utilize a variety of throws with minimal risk.
 Good shot placement is rewarded.
 "FRONT 9"

 ORANGE 1 starts off with a wide open shot to build your confidence, but ends at a protected basket encircled by fir trees.
-You can forehand it around the large fir or go straight at it with a laser.
-If you try the big hyzer line, beware of the OB path long and right.
+The large fir tree okays as a MANDO left and there is OB beyond the path to the right of the basket.
 The Drop Zone is just outside of Circle 1 (45' feet out) and plays with a +1 penalty stroke if you miss the MANDO or go OB.